PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 + signal (send, receive) peer=docker-default,
 ```

-Before changing anything, however, I just built an unmodified docker snap from this repository: [https://git.launchpad.net/~docker/+git/snap/](https://git.launchpad.net/~docker/+git/snap/).
-It was hard to determine which commit they built the latest official snap from but I just built from the latest commit on master where the docker version matched what I had installed before.
-I got that built, uninstalled the official docker snap, then installed this snap instead.
-To my surprise, it worked.
-The snap I built from the unmodified docker-snap repository worked without any permissions problems.
-That's where I stopped looking into the problem.
-This configuration seems to work for now.
-The only caveat being that we need to build the docker snap ourselves.
+As a control we started by building the docker snap from this repository: [https://git.launchpad.net/~docker/+git/snap/](https://git.launchpad.net/~docker/+git/snap/) without making any modifications.
+It was hard to determine which commit they built the latest official snap from but we just built from the latest commit on master where the docker version matched what was installed by the official snap.
+We needed to verify that this problem is repeatable even when we build the snap ourselves.
+We verified that the docker-default AppArmor profile patch was the same in the commit we were building from.
+We built the snap, uninstalled the official docker snap from our gateway, then installed our docker snap build.
+To our surprise it worked.
+The snap we built from the unmodified docker-snap repository worked without any permissions problems.
+We stopped here, having found a configuration that got around the AppArmor permission problems.
+Either way this workaround was messy.
+Our initial intent was to simplify the deployment by using the official docker snap, but now we had to deliver a custom

-Although I got it working I don't know why this works.
-I compared the dockerd binary from both builds, the official snap and my snap.
-Both are the exact same version, from the exact same commit.
-If I run strings on both binaries the docker-default template is exactly the same between the two.
-However, one works with kubelet and the other doesn't.
-If this ever stops working then I'd suggest trying the above where the docker-snap is built with a modified apparmor policy patch.
-Maybe somebody else wants to look into this and try to figure out what's special about the official docker snap that makes it fail when our own build works.
+docker snap with the pelion-edge snap.
+This was hardly better than just integrating docker into the pelion-edge snap.
+As we later found out putting docker
+into the pelion-edge snap was unavoidable.
+There were certain problems that could not be avoided unless we merged them together.

 ### Problem 2: Kubernetes Secret Volumes And Snap
 Kubernetes has built-in support for a handful of [volume types](https://kubernetes.io/docs/concepts/storage/volumes/).
 Volumes can be attached to Pods from various sources after which they become mounted as part of that Pod's filesystem.
 Two common types of volumes are configMap and secret volumes whereby kubelet maps a ConfigMap or Secret resource stored in the API server to the filesystem of a Pod.
 The process for doing looks roughly like this: